- What is a class action?

-- What kinds of relief may a court give in a class action?
+- What kinds of relief are possible in a class action?

-- How are the lawyers for the class paid?
+- How are lawyers for the class paid?

-Q: How will a judgment in a class action affect me?
+Q: How will a class action settlement or judgment affect me?

 Q: How do I become part of a class action?

-Q: What types of cases are sutiable for class actions?
+Q: What types of cases are suitable for class actions?

-A typical class action might involve a defective drug with harmful side affects.
-It could be taken by thousands of people, satisfying the numerosity factor.
-The side effects may have caused liver damage or heart disease in these people.
+A typical class action might involve a prescription drug with unreasonably harmful side affects.
+The medication could be taken by thousands of people, satisfying the numerosity factor.
+The side effects may have caused liver problems in these people.
 That's a common factual claim.
-And the drug maker should have known of the side effects and warned of them.
-That's a common legal question.
-If the class representatives have claims like this, and are up to the task of representing the class, the typicity and adequacy factors are satisfied.
-This is a good class and the case can proceed as a class action.
+Whether the drug maker should have known of the side effects, and limited those risks (or at least provided adequate warning of the risks), is a common legal question.
+If the class representatives are in a similar boat, and are up to the task of representing the class, the typicality and adequacy factors are satisfied, and it's likely that the case can proceed as a class action.